rex1999514/Little-Go/README.md

-# Little Go AI Agent - Homework 2
+# Little Go AI Agent

 ## Overview
 This project implements an AI agent to play Little-Go (5x5 Go) using advanced game-playing algorithms including Alpha-Beta pruning with minimax search.
 The agent competes against various AI opponents in a tournament-style grading system.